Private Visits* to W.S. Merwin’s Palm Garden

 Now a lush, 18.8 acre palm garden, the Merwin property is home to over 2,740 individual palm trees, featuring more than 400 taxonomic species and 125 unique genera, with nearly 900 different horticultural varieties.
 A true “living collection”, the Merwin Palm Collection has been taxonomically identified, botanically tagged and extensively recorded in a database that can be accessed and searched online.

 One morning tour per month is booked in advance via The Merwin Conservancy staff, on a first-come, first-served basis, depending on availability.
 The group meets to carpool at a public parking area in Ha’ikū, and the entire experience takes about 3 hours, with driving time and breaks included.
 As this is more of a hike than a walk, participants should wear sturdy shoes and bring drinking water.
 Hikes are led by Merwin Conservancy staff and/or docents, and include informal historical and botanical conversation, poetry readings, and quiet reflection time.

 While this program is offered free of charge to the community, donations are welcome.

 Tuesday, May 7th

 Interested in joining us for an Open Garden Day experience?

-Kindly complete our inquiry form below to be added to submit a request*.
+Kindly complete our inquiry form below to submit a request*.
 Be sure to include your chosen date(s) – from the dates listed above – on the form.

 *We understand that your availability may be different than the dates listed above.
-While we cannot guarantee any additional dates will be added this year, you may let us know your preferences, in case another opportunity opens up.
+While we cannot guarantee any additional dates will be added, you may let us know your preferences in case another opportunity opens up.

 Questions?
 Call Sara Tekula at 808-871-5270 or email here.